 How I Cleansed Each Space

 Below are two pictures of the books I donated.
-[I will include a list with titles and why I purged them at the bottom for you to check out if you would like!]
 The two towers were easy enough to make a decision on, and the other picture were the two items I thought about before making my decision.

 By the time I finished, I had 2 large totes and 2 boxes full of things to donate, 1 sack of things I tossed, and a more tidy space than before I started!
 How in the world did I still have so much excess?!

 My goal now is to have the rest of my stored things organized into the empty totes and get started putting my fall and winter capsule wardrobe together.
 I ordered a few pieces, secondhand from Poshmark, and I am really excited!

 Now let us get to the list of what I donated!
 Starting with the list of home goods, and then a list of the books I gave to the library including the reason why I let go of each one.

 1 Red Dish

 1 Christmas 12 piece Dish Set

 1 Snowman paper towel holder